Jason T. Adelman Sells 2,000 Shares of Trio-Tech International (NYSE:TRT) Stock

-Trio-Tech International (NYSE:TRT – Get Free Report) Director Jason T. Adelman sold 2,000 shares of the firm’s stock in a transaction on Monday, November 25th.
-The shares were sold at an average price of $7.32, for a total value of $14,640.00.
-Following the transaction, the director now owns 20,000 shares in the company, valued at approximately $146,400.
-This trade represents a 9.09 % decrease in their ownership of the stock.
-The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Trio-Tech International (NYSE:TRT – Get Free Report) Director Jason T. Adelman sold 2,000 shares of the stock in a transaction on Wednesday, November 6th.
+The stock was sold at an average price of $7.39, for a total transaction of $14,780.00.
+Following the transaction, the director now directly owns 22,000 shares in the company, valued at approximately $162,580.
+This represents a 8.33 % decrease in their ownership of the stock.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.

 An institutional investor recently raised its position in Trio-Tech International stock.
-Empowered Funds LLC grew its holdings in shares of Trio-Tech International (NYSE:TRT – Free Report) by 5.3% in the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 34,478 shares of the company’s stock after purchasing an additional 1,742 shares during the quarter.
-Empowered Funds LLC owned approximately 0.81% of Trio-Tech International worth $191,000 at the end of the most recent reporting period.
-Institutional investors own 16.03% of the company’s stock.
+Empowered Funds LLC boosted its holdings in shares of Trio-Tech International (NYSE:TRT – Free Report) by 5.3% during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 34,478 shares of the company’s stock after buying an additional 1,742 shares during the period.
+Empowered Funds LLC owned approximately 0.81% of Trio-Tech International worth $191,000 as of its most recent SEC filing.
+Institutional investors and hedge funds own 16.03% of the company’s stock.

 Wall Street Analyst Weigh In